zzcentury/zzcentury.github.io/blogs/HPE_Aruba_AP_Unauthorized_RCE.md

 fi
 ```

-When executing the /aruba/bin/usb_modem_debug script file, sh is used to execute the command in the /etc/init.d/auto_sw_funcs file if the /etc/init.d/auto_sw_funcs file exists.
+When executing the /aruba/bin/usb_modem_debug script file, sh is used to execute the command in the /etc/init.d/auto_sw_funcs file if the /etc/init.d/auto_sw_funcs file exists.<br>

-Then we can upload a malicious /etc/init.d/auto_sw_funcs into the system.
+Then we can upload a malicious /etc/init.d/auto_sw_funcs into the system.<br>

-.
+.<br>
 Let's take another look at the code in the /aruba/bin/cli file:

 ```